Support Centre

 General data protection law

-The PIPA is applicable to a data handler, which is a person, whether a public agency, juridical person, organization, or individual, that, by itself or through a third party, handles personal data to make use of, or carries out, any operation on a personal data file in the course of, or in relation to, its business activities.
-A personal data file means a collection of personal data in which personal data is systematically organized pursuant to certain rules for easy search or use of such personal data.
+PIPA is applicable to a data handler, which is a person, whether a public agency, juridical person, organization, or individual, that, by itself or through a third party, handles personal data to make use of, or carry out, any operation on a personal data file in the course of, or in relation to, its business activities.
+The personal data file is a collection of personal data in which personal data is systematically organized pursuant to certain rules for easy search or use of such personal data.

 Special laws

-Although most of the ICNA's personal data-related provisions have been transferred to the PIPA as the Special Provisions for ICSPs in the 2020 Amendments, and Special Provisions for ICSPs have been deleted and/or incorporated into the general provisions in the 2023 Amendments, the ICNA still applies to certain data processing matters by ICSPs, which include:
+Although most of the ICNA's personal data-related provisions have been deleted, the ICNA still applies to certain data processing matters by ICSPs, which include:

 • commercial providers of information services, including those provided through the use of a telecommunications service, i.e. internet service and online service providers, including content providers and application providers; and